C3BI-pasteur-fr/ReGaTE/doc/index.rst

 This mapping is being developed in collaboration with members of the Galaxy team, the EDAM ontology and the Common Workflow Language project.

-`Olivia Doppelt-Azeroual, Fabien Mareuil, Eric Deveaud, Matus Kalas and Herve Menager`
+`Olivia Doppelt-Azeroual, Fabien Mareuil, Eric Deveaud, Matúš Kalaš and Hervé Ménager`

 Installation
 ============